 The Counseling Center provides down-to-earth, confidential mental health services geared specifically to college students and provided by licensed professionals.
 Addressing a range of concerns – from adjustment and relationship difficulties to anxiety and mood disorders, the Counseling Center supports students navigating their college experience, ultimately reducing the impact of interpersonal, behavioral, and psychological difficulties that could interfere with a student’s quality of life and learning.

 Within the Counseling Center, the Prevention & Advocacy Corner (PAC) develops comprehensive community response initiatives and effective prevention education programming to create an environment free of domestic and dating violence, sexual violence, and stalking- on campus, online, and in our community beyond.

 Communication within the Counseling Center is confidential.
 Contact made with the Counseling Center and information resulting from individual sessions does not become a part of one’s student record.
-Such information can be released, even to one’s family, only with the written permission of the student.
+Such information cannot be released, even to one’s family, without the written permission of the student.